 Warehouse Manager Interview Questions

-A Warehouse Manager supervises warehouse staff as well as overseeing ingoing and outgoing inventory.
+A warehouse manager supervises warehouse staff as well as oversees ingoing and outgoing inventory.
 They typically handle all personnel matters in the warehouse, including hiring new workers and firing those who do not meet company standards.

-Employee shift scheduling is also handled by the Warehouse Manager.
-In addition, they ensure that workplace safety standards are known and maintained by all personnel employed at the warehouse.
+Employee shift scheduling is also handled by the warehouse manager.
+In addition, they ensure workplace safety standards are known and maintained by all personnel employed at the warehouse.

 A warehouse manager’s responsibilities include:

-- Ensuring that workplace safety standards are adhered to.
+- Ensuring workplace safety standards are adhered to

 A warehouse manager’s skills include:

-Salaries for Warehouse Managers range between $64K to $85K, with the median being $115K.
+Salaries for warehouse managers range between $64K and $85K with the median being $115K.